Frequently Asked Questions (FAQs)

 database, RecordSearch.
 Transcribing information from the lists enables the public to search for them

 Q What do the item/consignment lists look like?

-Generally when you select an item/consignment list (by highlighting or clicking on the list), your screen will show two, side-by-side images.
+Generally, when you select an item/consignment list (by highlighting or clicking on the list), your screen will show 2 side-by-side images.

-Lists are classed as easy, medium and hard depending on the legibility of the original list.
+Lists are classed as 'easy', 'medium' or 'hard' depending on the legibility of the original list.

 Q What do I do if the OCR’d information is unclear or makes no sense?

-If you find the image of OCR’d information confusing or difficult to decipher, simply delete the text to create a blank screen on the right side for your transcription or data entry.
+If you find the image of OCR’d information confusing or difficult to decipher, simply delete the text to create a blank screen on the right-hand side for your transcription or data entry.

 Q How do I transcribe the data?